Cray-HPE/docs-csm/install/create_switch_metadata_csv.md

 #### Format

-Spine and aggregation switches use the format `xXcChHsS`.
-Leaf switches use `xXcCwW`.
+Spine and leaf switches use the format `xXcChHsS`. leaf-bmc switches use `xXcCwW`.
 CDU switches use `dDwW`.

 #### Reference Diagram for Subsequent Sections